apicra/www/README.md

-Softreck Apicra is delivering shell scripts needed to deploy applications and solutions across any architectures and enironments, such:
+Softreck Apicra is delivering shell scripts needed to deploy applications and solutions across any architectures and environments, such:
 + Linux
 + Mac OS
 + Windows